Teaching Yoga To Perfectionists ~ Chris Kiran Aarya

 Given the societal pressure these days to be a certain way, look a certain way, and act a certain way, we can see some of the dynamics of perfectionist in all of us.
 And through a sincere commitment to our practice, we can silence the inner critic and move to and from a place of love and acceptance.
 We can become love.
 We can be happy.

 Chris Kiran Aarya, ERYT 500, YACEP, is a yoga teacher and writer based in Greece.
-Sincerely seeking transformation through spiritual sadhana and the integrity of daily living are what Chris most values on his journey as a teacher and life-long student.
-A dedicated yoga practitioner and teacher (who first learned from his mother at the age of seven), he combines three decades of practice along with over two decades of group fitness and outdoor leadership experience into his teaching and he enjoys helping students break through to new levels of ability and self-belief.
-While his classes vary, his signature style is a vinyasa-based mix infused with humor, kick-your-asana power flow sequences, and longer stretches for a deep opening of the body.
+Sincerely seeking transformation through spiritual sadhana and the integrity of daily living are what Chris most values on the journey as a teacher and life-long student.
+A dedicated yoga practitioner and teacher (who first learned from their mother at the age of seven), they combine three decades of practice along with over two decades of group fitness and outdoor leadership experience into his teaching and he enjoys helping students break through to new levels of ability and self-belief.
+While Chris’ classes vary, their signature style is a vinyasa-based mix infused with humor, kick-your-asana power flow sequences, and longer stretches for a deep opening of the body.
 Chris trained with Doug Swenson and his multi-faceted vinyasa style of yoga; Sadhana Yoga Chi.
 His teachers and influences also include Meta Hirschl, David Swenson, and Tias Little.